mercedes-benz/kafka-integration-samples/kafka-sample/c#/README.md

 Refer to [c#.proj](c%23.csproj) for version details and if you want to update versions.

-C# applications use the operating system's default trusted root CA certificates for secure connections.
+Our Kafka server uses Let’s Encrypt CA for SSL/TLS certificates.
+Confluent.Kafka library use the operating system's default trusted root CA certificates for secure connections.
 Please ensure that your system has the Let's Encrypt root certificates installed.
 These certificates are usually included in the system's trusted root store by default.
 If not, please install them manually.

-For Debian/Ubuntu distributions, the CA certificates can be updated as:
+For Debian/Ubuntu distributions, the system CA certificates can be updated as:
 ```bash
 sudo update-ca-certificates
 ```